Mellon Mays Undergraduate Fellowship

 • Visits from relevant Columbia administrators, who will share information about fellowships, applying to graduate school, and other relevant opportunities

-Fellows will receive a stipend of $1,800 each semester.
+Fellows will receive a stipend each semester.

 MMUF fellows are expected to maintain a semester-to-semester GPA of at least 3.3 and a cumulative GPA of at least 3.3 is required; fellows must also be in good academic and disciplinary standing.